SMTG-Bham/doped/docs/Tips.rst

 implementation details `here <https://github.com/aradi/SCPC-Method>`__.

-Thus it is recommended to set ``skip_corrections = False`` when parsing defects in 2D materials / surface defects with ``DefectsParser`` (to avoid automatic application of 3D charge corrections), and then update the ``DefectEntry`` charge corrections with the externally-calculated 2D values, before continuing your analyses.
-For example, the ``DefectEntry`` charge corrections can be updated like this:
+Thus it is recommended to set ``skip_corrections = False`` when parsing defects in 2D materials / surface defects with :class:`~doped.analysis.DefectsParser` (to avoid automatic application of 3D charge corrections), and then update the :class:`~doped.core.DefectEntry` charge corrections with the externally-calculated 2D values, before continuing your analyses.
+For example, the :class:`~doped.core.DefectEntry` charge corrections can be updated like this:

 .. code-block:: python